yurimann/first-ajax/README.md

 ### Practice
 1. Comment out your third AJAX request
 2. Build a fourth AJAX request that retrieves the info at the `/time` URL.
-Again, send no data, and expect 'text' type data in response.
-Refresh the page and inspect.
+Again, bind it to the `<button>` click, send no data, and expect 'text' in response.
 3. Add a `done` callback and write the responseData to the `<body>` of the document.
+4. Run the request, and see the current server time get written to the page.
-4. Modify the request to send a `timezone` as a piece of data (e.g. 'Europe/Sofia').
+5. Modify the request to send a `timezone` as a piece of data (e.g. 'Europe/Sofia').
-5. Try sending a few different strings, and watch the response change.
+6. Try sending a few different strings, and watch the response change.
 Some other valid timezones are: Europe/Athens, Europe/Lisbon, America/Mexico_City, Pacific/Honolulu, Asia/Kolkata, Pacific/Auckland
-6. Add a `fail` callback that writes an error message to the `<body>` of the document.
-What happens if you change your data to an invalid `timezone` such as 'pokeroo'?

-## Step 8 - Receiving HTML in the Response
+## Step 9 - Receiving HTML in the Response
 Until now, every response we've received from the server was a 'text' type response.
 It's only been a string that we can console.log, or write to our document.
 It's common for servers to respond with more complex types, such as 'html'.
 Let's switch to a URL that will give us an 'html' type response.
 We call this an HTML "fragment", because it is missing the `<html>`, `<head>`, and `<body>` tags, and just holds a small chunk of HTML markup.

 ### Practice
 1. Comment out your fourth AJAX request
 2. Build a fifth AJAX request that retrieves the info at the `/a_car` URL.
-Expect 'html' type data in response.
-Your request does not need to send any data at this time.
-Refresh the page and inspect the response.
+Send no `data`, but expect 'html' type data in response.
+Refresh the page, click the `<button>`, and inspect the response.
 3. What do you see in the Accepts header of the Request, and the Content-Type header of the response?
 4. Add a `done` callback and write the responseData to the `<body>` of the document.

-## Step 9 - Binding to A Click Event
-Currently, our AJAX requests run right away on `$(document).ready`.
-We've been triggering them each time by refreshing the page.
-Let's separate the two events with a "click event handler" that you practiced this week.

-### Practice
+Test your request.
-1. Add an empty unordered list to the HTML page `<ul>`.
+5. Add an empty unordered list to the HTML page `<ul>`.
 Give it an id attribute.
-2. Add a `<button>` to the HTML page that says "Load Another Car".
-Give it an id attribute.
+6. Change the `<button>` on the HTML page to say "Load Another Car".
-3. Create a 'click' event handler for the button, and move your fifth AJAX call inside it.
-4. Modify the `done` handler so that it appends new cars into the unordered list.
+7. Modify the `done` handler so that it appends car `<li>`'s into the unordered list.
-5. Refresh your page, and try your new button a few times!
-Open your network tab and inspect the requests as they come in.
+8. Refresh your page, and try the button a few times!
+Open your Network tab and inspect the requests as they come in.

 That's it, you're done!
+This is a very common way for modern web apps to work.
+Load an HTML document with JavaScript in the initial (non-AJAX) request.
+Bind your requests to events in a `$(document).ready`, then run AJAX requests when a user takes action.

-Commit this README.md file with your answers in it, and push!
+Commit your code and this README.md file with your answers in it.
+Then push!

-### Stretch
+## Stretch
-1. There's a hidden message at the '/pong' URL... did you find it?
+1. There's a hidden message at the `/pong` URL... can you find it?
+Can you find a way to capture this text response and write it to the `<body>`?
+Hint: look deeper into the docs at http://api.jquery.com/jquery.ajax/
-2. Return to Step 6, where you get the shared `/count`.
-This URL actually accepts a data parameter called 'amount'.
+2. Return to the `/count` request.
+This URL actually accepts a data parameter called `amount`.
 What are the acceptable values for it?
 What does it do?
-3. Return to Step 7, where you send a timezone to the `/time` URL.
-Change the trigger for your AJAX request to button click event.
-Change from a hardcoded timezone parameter to accepting input from the user via a textbox.
+3. Return to the `/time` request.
+Bind this request to a new `<button>`'s click event.
+Change from a hardcoded `timezone` parameter to accepting input from the user via a textbox.
+Add a `fail` callback that writes an error message to the `<body>` of the document.
+What happens if your user enters an invalid `timezone` such as 'pokeroo'?